polterguy/phosphorusfive/plugins/p5.events/README.md

   return:x:/-/*/**/add?count
 ```

-Or even better, how many times are evey single p5.lambda "core" keyword used in my system ...?
+Or even better, how many times are evey single p5.lambda "core" keyword used in my the Active Events of system ...?

 Yet again, easy ... ;)